524D/compareMS2/README.md

 ### 3.1 Configuring compareMS2

-The compareMS2 CLI has a very small number of parameters, which are:
+The compareMS2 CLI has a small number of parameters, which are:

 -1 *first dataset filename*
 -2 *second dataset filename*